 Sholem Yankev Abramovitsh\ Adi Mahalel

 Sholem Yankev Abramovitsh (1835–1917), commonly known by his literary persona Mendele Moykher-Sforim (Mendele the Book Peddler), is considered to be the founding father of both modern Yiddish and modern Hebrew prose literature.
 Born in the town of Kapulye (Kopyl) in Belarus, he lived significant parts if his life in the Eastern European cities of Berdichev and Odessa.
 While in Berdichev, he published his first novel, Limdu hetev (Learn to Do Well).
 Published in Hebrew in 1862, this work was a product of the Jewish Enlightenment, i.e., the Haskalah, with its didactic tone and its emphasis on the need for reform in Jewish education.
-He twice rewrote and republished "Learn to Do Good, first in 1868 and again in 1909-1912.
+He twice rewrote and republished "Learn to Do Good,” first in 1868 and again in 1909-1912.
 Such revisions were typical of Abramovitsh's practice throughout his long writing career, and also characterized his adaptations of his own works from one language to the other.
-He adapted many of his early novellas were in later years to fully fledged novels in Yiddish and in Hebrew (see list of second version in 'list of works').
+He adapted many of his early novellas in later years to fully fledged novels in Yiddish and in Hebrew (see list of second version in “List of Works”).
 He also adapted science books into Hebrew, as part of his "enlightening" project.

 Abramovitsh's Yiddish debut appeared in 1864, with the novella Dos kleyne mentshele (The Little Man), followed by another novella Dos vintshfingerl (The Magic Ring, 1865).
-In "The Little Man Abramovitsh first introduced the dramatic character of Mendele Moykher-Sforim, whom he continued to develop throughout his works as the narrator of his stories.
+In "The Little Man,” Abramovitsh first introduced the dramatic character of Mendele Moykher-Sforim, whom he continued to develop throughout his works as the narrator of his stories.
 At least on the surface, this character belongs to the traditional Eastern European Jewish society of the little town (the shtetl).
 But being a traveling book salesman, he is exposed to the modern ideas of the Haskalah circulating in the Jewish world, thus leading the character to develop a semi-modern consciousness.
 Mendele would function as an intermediate character between the urban enlightened Jew and the traditional Jews of the little town.
-He spoke to them in their familiar, day-to-day language of Yiddish, rather than in Hebrew which was the language favored by the Haskalah but not understood by the masses of Jews.
+He spoke to them in their familiar, day-to-day language of Yiddish, rather than in Hebrew which was the language favoured by the Haskalah but not understood by the masses of Jews.

 Abramovitsh wished to form a standard Yiddish literary language that would unite the different Yiddish dialects.
-In his later works and adaptations he omitted colloquial language; replacing much of the Slavic vocabulary with Germanic and Hebraic Yiddish equivalents.
+In his later works and adaptations he omitted colloquial language, replacing much of the Slavic vocabulary with Germanic and Hebraic Yiddish equivalents.

 In 1869, Abramovitsh produced two works – the play Di takse (The Tax), and the novella Fishke der krumer (Fishke the Lame), which reflected his deepening concern over Jewish poverty.
 These works clearly challenged the belief that poverty could ever disappear under the rule of the benign capitalist.
-Exhibiting a clear influence of Hugo and Dickens, a clearly sentimental element became part of his literary work, alongside his stand as an enlightened rationalist that he exposed in his essays and science-books.
-He shows in Fishke how his poor protagonists are more capable of achieving genuine feelings of romantic love than is the modern enlightened "rationalist" Jew.
+Exhibiting the clear influence of Hugo and Dickens, a clearly sentimental element became part of his literary work, alongside his stand as an enlightened rationalist that he exposed in his essays and science books.
+He shows in Fishke how his poor protagonists are more capable of achieving genuine feelings of romantic love than the modern enlightened "rationalist" Jew.

-Writing fiction whose narrative was mostly based in the shtetl though he himself was a city dweller, it has been argued that Mendele represents in his fiction a romantic narrative of return to some pre-modern, non-urban Jewish experience, rather than strictly the promotion of modern ideas such rationalist science and education-reform.
-Although he was influenced by the nationalist tone that arose in the Jewish street beginning in the early 1880's, he himself never became a Zionist, and in fact expressed criticism toward that movement in his work.
+Writing fiction with narratives mostly based in the shtetl though Abramovitsh himself was a city dweller, it has been argued that Mendele represents in his fiction a romantic narrative of return to some pre-modern non-urban Jewish experience, rather than strictly the promotion of modern ideas such as rationalist science and education-reform.
+Although he was influenced by the nationalist tone that arose in the Jewish street beginning in the early 1880's, he himself never became a Zionist and, in fact, expressed criticism toward that movement in his work.

 References and Further Reading